Mayor Tom McNamara was sworn-in as the 41st mayor of Rockford on May 1, 2017.

-Mayor Thomas McNamara is the 41st mayor to lead the City of Rockford.
-Born and raised in Rockford, Tom has always been a strong advocate for the region with a firm belief in the importance of community service.
-In 2013, Tom became Rockford’s 3rd Ward Alderman, representing constituents on Rockford’s east and west sides, as well as downtown.
+Prior to becoming Mayor, Tom served the community as 3rd Ward Alderman, representing constituents on Rockford’s east and west sides, as well as downtown.
 As Alderman, Tom introduced and sponsored key legislation to invest in neighborhoods, make our community safer, and protect taxpayer dollars.

-Tom is a graduate of Rockford’s Boylan Catholic High School.
+Tom was born and raised in Rockford and is a graduate of Rockford’s Boylan Catholic High School.
 He earned a bachelor of science degree in sociology and criminology and a master’s degree in non-profit administration, both from John Carroll University in Cleveland.